slsa-framework/slsa-github-generator/BYOB.md

 ### Tool Repository

-This is the tool repository hosting the builder invoked by PWs.
-The repository contains two components:
+The tool repository hosts the builder invoked by PWs.
+The repository contains two components, the Tool Reuseable Workflow and the Tool Callback Action.

 #### Tool Reusable Workflow (TRW)

-The "Tool Reusable Workflow" (TRW) is the SLSA compliant builder that will "wrap" an existing Action.
+The "Tool Reusable Workflow" (TRW) is the SLSA compliant builder that will "wrap" an existing GitHub Action.
 End users' PWs invoke the TRW to build their artifacts.
 The TRW workflow file must be created as part of the integration.

 #### Tool Callback Action (TCA)

-The "Tool Callback Action" (TCA) is the Action that is invoked by the BYOB framework in an isolated GitHub job.
-The TCA is also hosted in the tool repository.
-The TCA's role is threefold:
+The "Tool Callback Action" (TCA) is the GitHub Action that is invoked by the BYOB framework in an isolated GitHub job.
+The TCA does the following:

-- Set the environment.
+- Sets the environment.
 For example, if the builder wants to build Go projects, the TCA would install the Go compiler.
-- Call your existing Action.
+- Calls your existing GitHub Action.
 For example, if the builder wants to make the GoReleaser Action SLSA compliant, the TCA would call the existing `goreleaser/goreleaser-action` after it has set up the environment.
-- Output attestation metadata (name, binaries and hashes) that are used by the framework to generate SLSA provenance.
+- Outputs attestation metadata (name, binaries and hashes) that are used by the framework to generate SLSA provenance.

 ### SLSA GitHub Repository

 The [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator) repository hosts the code for the BYOB framework maintained by the OpenSSF SLSA tooling team.
-There are two main components you will use for your integration.
+There are two main components you will use for your integration, the SLSA Setup Action and the SLSA Reuseable Workflow.

 #### SLSA Setup Action (SSA)